Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## ML Business Case
 * A Machine Learning model is required to predict the outcome of a patient having diabetes or not.
++ Create a Machine Learning Model which satisfies the business requirement of predicting at a score of 0.75 or greater on both the training and test datasets.
+It will be able to make appropriate predictions on test data and any future data used by the client.
+* A Support Vector Machine model will be chosen to achieve the prediction due to it being a classifier model and can therefor classify whether or not a patient is diabetic or non-diabetic.
+* If the model is unable to reach an accuracy score of 0.75 then this will be deemed a fail.
+* The output of the model will be defined as whether the patient is given a prediction of diabetic or non-diabetic.
+* The dataset used for the training of the model is derived from a publicly available dataset on Kaggle, containing 768 rows and 9 feature sets.
+The target variable for the trainset is the 'Outcome' variable with 0 meaning non-diabetic and 1 meaning diabetic.

 ## Dashboard Design